Other information

 Declaration of conformity pursuant to section 161 AktG

-The declaration of compliance with the Corporate Governance Code pursuant to Section 161 of the German Stock Corporation Act (AktG) was issued by the Management Board and Supervisory Board and made available to shareholders on the Company’s website on the company website at de.uzin-utz.com/investoren/corporate-governance.
+The declaration of compliance with the Corporate Governance Code pursuant to Section 161 of the German Stock Corporation Act (AktG) was issued by the Management Board and Supervisory Board and made available to shareholders on the Company’s website on the company website at www.uzin-utz.com (Investors – Corporate Governance).
 The declarations of conformity of the last 5 years can also be found there.

 Disclosure